UBC-MOAD/Reshapr/docs/pkg_development.rst

     :target: https://github.com/UBC-MOAD/Reshapr/issues
     :alt: Issue Tracker

-The Reshapr package (:kbd:`Reshapr`) is Command-line tool based on Xarray and Dask for extraction of model variable time series from model products like SalishSeaCast, HRDPS & CANESM2/CGCM4.
+The Reshapr package (:py:obj:`Reshapr`) is Command-line tool based on Xarray and Dask for extraction of model variable time series from model products like SalishSeaCast, HRDPS & CANESM2/CGCM4.